layfellow/rover/README.md

 The input text parser was implemented in `__main__`.
 It has some defensive features to account for common errors.
 The grid and coordinate initialization text lines require integers and  valid case-insensitive heading directives, otherwise an error is signaled to Houston and processing stops (i.e., a fatal error).
 The movement lines simply ignore any non-valid directive and continue without signaling errors.

 Invalid initialization directives are signaled as fatal errors because I assumed these are known values, predefined by Mission Control.
 They’re critical for a correct operation, without which the rover cannot safely operate.
 Movement directives, however, are probably sent as a continuously changing string downlink from Earth, and some basic error correction capabilities are desirable.

+Unit tests are implemented in `test.py`.
+These cover all common operations, as well as a couple of boundary conditions.